 - 8 points within 36 months

-However, the DMV will issue a warning letter or a Notice of Intent before suspending your license.
-This should leave you enough time to improve your record – or at least serve as a heads-up and prevent you from making further mistakes.
-Once you receive a Notice of Intent to Suspend, it’s important to act quickly, either by attending a DMV hearing, attending traffic school, or paying any outstanding fines.
+Fortunately, the DMV will issue a warning letter or a Notice of Intent before suspending your license.
+Once you receive it, it’s important to act quickly, either by attending a DMV hearing, attending traffic school, or paying any outstanding fines.

 More serious traffic violations, even if they occur once, can trigger a Notice of Intent to suspend.
 These include: